 If there are any stubborn rusts, you can wipe them off with sandpaper.
 But before using the sandpaper, keep reapplying the WD-40.
 If there are small rust remains, you can remove these with steel wool.
 After removing all the rust, apply another layer of the WD-40.

 If there is a small layer of rust on your gun surface, you can remove it with baking soda.
 You should mix baking soda with water to form a thick paste.
 Apply the solution to your gun, and let it sit for one hour.
 Use steel wool or wire brush to clean the rust from your gun.
-You can then wipe away the solution from your gun.
+You can then wipe away the solution from your gun with a soft cloth.

 A rusty gun will often look old and ugly.
 This can also raise several safety and performance issues.
 This is because a rusted surface will result in drag that can cause pressure and friction.
 The friction in the key parts of the gun will mean different things.
 The rusty magazine may fail to load while the rusty barrel may cause an explosion.